 the needs of the student and the type of class/activity.

 6. Are students required to inform the college that they have a disability?

 No. However, if the student requires accommodations, then they must inform the College.

 Whether or not the student requires immediate accommodations, it is highly recommended

-that students with disabilities register for services with the DSP&S department.
-This
+that students with disabilities register for services with the ACCESS department.

-may reduce the wait time when they do find that they need accommodations for a certain
+This may reduce the wait time when they do find that they need accommodations for